BKHao/BGAL/README.md

 Where to build the binaries: BGAL/build
 ```

-note: check the location of dependencies and install
+note: check the location of dependencies and install.
+It is recommended to use vcpkg to add dependencies.

 Configure->Generate->Open Project